eb1a-profile-building/eb1a-profile-building.github.io/README.md

 3.  **Digital Footprint:** Building a verifiable online presence through technical and scholarly contributions.

 ---
 *Disclaimer: These resources are for educational profile-building purposes and do not constitute legal advice.
-Please consult with a licensed immigration attorney for specific petition filings.*get you started:
+Please consult with a licensed immigration attorney for specific petition filings.*

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->